 Systematic Withdrawal Plan ("SWP").
 An investor who owns or buys shares of the fund valued at \$5,000 or more at the current offering price may open a SWP plan and have a designated sum of money (\$50 or more) paid monthly, quarterly, semi-annually or annually to the investor or another person.
 Shares are deposited in a plan account, and all distributions are reinvested in additional shares of the fund at net asset value (except where the plan is utilized in connection with a charitable remainder trust).
 Shares in a plan account are then redeemed at net asset value to make each withdrawal payment.
-Payment will be made to any person the investor designates; however, if shares are registered in the name of a trustee or other fiduciary, payment will be made to a designee.
+Payment will be made to any person the investor designates; however, if shares are registered in the name of a trustee or other fiduciary, payment will be made only to the fiduciary, except in the case of a profit-sharing or pension plan where payment will be made to a designee.
 As withdrawal payments may include a return of principal, they cannot be considered a guaranteed annuity or actual yield of income to the investor.
 The redemption of shares in connection with a plan generally will result in a gain or loss for tax purposes.
-Some or all of the losses realized upon redemption may be disallowed pursuant to the so-called wash sale rules if shares of the same fund from which shares were redeemed are purchased (including through the reinvestment of fund distributions) within a period beginning 30 days after, such redemption.
+Some or all of the losses realized upon redemption may be disallowed pursuant to the so-called wash sale rules if shares of the same fund from which shares were redeemed are purchased (including through the reinvestment of fund distributions) within a period beginning 30 days before, and ending 30 days after, such redemption.
 In such a case, the basis of the replacement shares will be increased to reflect the disallowed loss.
 Continued withdrawals in excess of income will reduce and possibly exhaust invested principal, especially in the event of a market decline.
 The cost of administering these plans for the benefit of those shareholders participating in them is borne by the fund as an expense of all shareholders.
 The fund, Putnam Retail Management or Putnam Investor Services may terminate or change the terms of the plan at any time.
 A plan will be terminated if communications mailed to the shareholder are returned as undeliverable.